ENGN2912B-2016/CNN-B/readme.md

 CPU: Intel Core i5-3230M Processor (up to 3.20 GHz)

-We tried CaffeNet training with ImageNet dataset but failed due to CCV
+We tried CaffeNet training with ImageNet dataset but failed due to the aforementioned CUDA compute capability problem with CCV.

 ###Training LeNet on MNIST with Caffe